When will I find out who my advisor is? Will I have the same advisor as last year?

 The Office of Advising assigns each Advisor to a cohort of approximately 20 students.
-The advisor is your primary resource of advising, both academic and field, and any life issues that may impact graduate school performance.
-You can expect mentorship from a seasoned practitioner, a visit to your field site, one-one-one meetings to discuss field and academic challenges and successes and email/phone contacted as needed.
+The advisor is your primary resource of advising, both academic and practicum, and any life issues that may impact graduate school performance.
+You can expect mentorship from a seasoned practitioner, a visit to your practicum site, one-one-one meetings to discuss practicum and academic challenges and successes and email/phone contacted as needed.
 Over the academic year, you will attend advising seminars twice a semester with your cohort for professional social work practice development and to create a bonded supportive group of fellow students.

 When will I have Advising Seminars?
 Are they mandatory?

 There are 3 Advising Seminars in the second year.
 The sessions are mandatory.
 Meeting dates will be emailed to students, and also will be listed in Courseworks for your field course.